 ScubaPro by name, scuba pro by nature.
 This is one brand that produces high-quality diving gear and you can be sure to find a favorable review regardless of which ScubaPro product you look at, especially when it comes to wetsuits.
 This particular range, the EverFlex is a favorite wet suit among divers and has a new and improved design of scuba suit.

 This diver suit fits better and offers greater freedom of mobility.
 The Steamer features an improved pre-formed anatomical fit and really does feel like a 2nd skin when it is on properly.
-The company only use the most efficient and effective materials, including the X-Foam nylon2 neoprene which was made specially by ScubaPro.
-To date, it is the only formula for this fabric that fully complies to the PAH testing criteria and offers exceptional protection for divers wearing this dive suit.
+The company only uses the most efficient and effective materials, including the X-Foam nylon2 neoprene which was made specially by ScubaPro.
+To date, it is the only formula for this fabric that fully complies with the PAH testing criteria and offers exceptional protection for divers wearing this scuba diving suit.

 (don't worry, button opens a new tab)